 In the industry of social media marketing, jargon is used loosely and things can change quickly.
 If you have ever found yourself confused by any of the terminologies by industry or by platform, rest assured in knowing that we have you covered!

 Social media is the thing that every brand acknowledges they need, yet many companies struggle to crack the code of success or lead conversions on the platforms.
-To excel in the digital environment of social media, educating yourself on the terminology is essential.
+To excel in the digital environment of social media, educating yourself on the terminology is essential (not to mention all the hashtags).

 Here is an extensive list of social media marketing glossary terms that includes some of the most used phrases within the industry, as well as major platforms, including Facebook, Instagram, and Pinterest.